ChristopherLR/timekeeper/README.md

-# timekeeper
+# TimeKeeper
-A tool that i plan to use and update to optimise my workflow
+A tool that I plan to develop as a means to optimise my workflow.